Technologicat/extrafeathers/README.md

      - See [`demo.import_gmsh`](demo/import_gmsh.py) for an example.
    - Low-level utilities; for more information, see docstrings:
      - `all_cells`, `all_patches`, `my_cells`, `my_patches` [**2D**, **3D**]
-       - As of v0.3.0, the `refine` and `matplotlibize` options of `all_cells`/`my_cells` are only available for 2D triangle meshes.
+       - As of v0.4.0, the `refine`, `vertices_only`, and `matplotlibize` options of `all_cells`/`my_cells` are only available for 2D meshes.
      - `is_anticlockwise` [**2D**]
+       - Check whether a triplet of points in the plane is given in an anticlockwise order.
-     - `make_mesh` [**2D**]
+     - `make_mesh` [**2D**, **3D**]
        - Construct a `dolfin.Mesh` from arrays of cells and vertices, using `dolfin.MeshEditor`.
-       - As of v0.3.0, 2D triangle meshes only.
        - In MPI mode, can make a distributed mesh or an MPI-local mesh, as desired.
+         - In some versions of FEniCS, some inputs may cause SCOTCH to crash when it attempts to MPI-partition the created mesh.
+Particularly, in FEniCS 2019, this is the case when the input data is the output of `quad_to_tri`.
+(That data works just fine in serial mode, and renumbering the nodes does not help.)
+         - Constructing a quadrilateral mesh may fail with "cell is not orderable", even if there is just a single cell (even when extracted from a unit square quadrilateral mesh using `all_cells` and then fed back in to `make_mesh`).
+This is a known issue in DOLFIN [[1](https://bitbucket.org/fenics-project/dolfin/issues/997/quad-hex-meshes-need-ordering-check)] [[2](https://bitbucket.org/fenics-project/dolfin/issues/1089/quadrilateral-mesh-reordering-error)]; it should be fixed in DOLFINx, where the support for quadrilateral meshes has been improved significantly, but we do not support the next-gen FEniCS yet.
+     - `renumber_nodes_by_distance` [**2D**]
+       - As it says on the tin.
+May specify a custom origin; default is `(min(x), min(y))`.
+       - Operates on the `extrafeathers` internal format.

 ### Plotting

    - `mpiplot` [**2D**]
      - Plot the *whole* solution in the root process while running in parallel.
 For quick on-the-fly visualization.
-       - The full triangulation is automatically pieced together from all the MPI processes.
-For implementation simplicity, the visualization always uses linear triangle elements; other degrees are interpolated onto `P1`.
+       - The full mesh and function value data is automatically pieced together from all the MPI processes.
-       - P2/P3 data is automatically converted onto once-refined P1, to display it at full nodal resolution.
+       - Degree-2 and degree-3 data is automatically converted onto a once-refined degree-1 mesh, to display it at full nodal resolution.
+     - P1, P2, P3, Q1, Q2, Q3, DP1, DP2, DP2, DQ1, DQ2 and DQ3 elements supported.
-     - As of v0.3.0, scalar field on a triangle mesh only.
+     - As of v0.4.0, scalar field only.
        - Note you can take a component of a vector or tensor field (`.sub(j)`), or interpolate an expression onto your function space, as usual.
 See [`demo.coupled.main01_flow`](demo/coupled/main01_flow.py) for examples.
      - Meant for debugging and visualizing simulation progress, especially for a lightweight MPI job that runs locally on a laptop (but still much faster with 4 cores rather than 1).
 Allows near-realtime visual feedback, and avoids the need to start [ParaView](https://www.paraview.org/) midway through the computation just to quickly check if the solver is still computing and if the results look reasonable.
      - Can optionally display the mesh and its MPI partitioning on top of the function data.
 See also `mpiplot_mesh` to do that separately.
    - `mpiplot_mesh` [**2D**]
      - Plot the *whole* mesh in the root process while running in parallel.
+     - P1, P2, P3, Q1, Q2, Q3, DP1, DP2, DP2, DQ1, DQ2 and DQ3 elements supported.
      - Can optionally color-code the edges by MPI partitioning.
 Use `matplotlib.pyplot.legend` to see which is which.
-     - Can optionally display the P1 visualization edges (generated by `extrafeathers`) of a P2 or P3 `FunctionSpace` (in a fainter color, to distinguish them from element edges).
+     - Can optionally display the visualization edges (generated by `extrafeathers`) of a degree-2 or degree-3 `FunctionSpace` (in a fainter color, to distinguish them from element edges).
    - `plot_facet_meshfunction` [**2D**] [**serial only**]
      - Visualize whether the boundaries of a 2D mesh have been tagged as expected.
 Debug tool, for use when generating and importing meshes.
 This functionality is oddly missing from `dolfin.plot`.
      - See [`demo.import_gmsh`](demo/import_gmsh.py) for an example.
    - Low-level utilities:
      - `as_mpl_triangulation` [**2D**].
-       - Represent the mesh of a scalar `dolfin.FunctionSpace` (or a component `.sub(j)` of a `VectorFunctionSpace` or `TensorFunctionSpace`) as a `matplotlib.tri.Triangulation`.
+       - Represent the mesh of a scalar `dolfin.FunctionSpace` (or a component `.sub(j)` of a `VectorFunctionSpace` or `TensorFunctionSpace`) in Matplotlib format.
-       - Has flags to refine P2/P3 onto P1, and to represent the whole mesh or just the MPI-local part.
+       - Has flags to refine degree-2 and degree-3 onto degree-1, and to represent the whole mesh or just the MPI-local part.
      - `pause`
        - Non-focus-stealing pause helper for prodding Matplotlib into updating the figure window, courtesy of [this StackOverflow post](https://stackoverflow.com/a/45734500).